 You can pray the Daily Office online or with your mobile device with apps such as Common Prayer Canada, which is the Book of Common Prayer for the Anglican Church of Canada.
 All the prayers, psalms and readings for the day are organized and included for you.

 You can also use the new daily prayer resource from the Anglican Church of Canada, called "Pray without Ceasing" (2022) in PDF format.
-This resources is designed to help you offer variations on Morning and Evening Prayer aligned with the Church seasons.
+This resource is designed to help you offer variations on Morning and Evening Prayer aligned with the Church seasons.
 You may want to check the Canadian Anglican lectionary to find out which readings are assigned that day.

 There are some apps and websites that offer daily prayers in an audio format.